Southeast Zone

 Grebe species and numbers remain good.
 They can usually be found scattered over the area's wetland ponds and on the Klamath River.
 Western, eared and pied-billed grebes can now be found on the area.

-Ring-billed gull numbers fluctuate between very few sightings to very common.
+Ring-billed gull sightings fluctuate between very few sightings to very common.
 Other gull species can be occasionally observed.

 Raptors

 Look for great horned and barn owls at dusk.
 Red-tailed hawks, northern harriers, cooper's hawks, sharp-shinned, rough-legged, American kestrels, and prairie falcons are foraging throughout the wildlife area.
-Eagle numbers are low, but several can usually be found scattered around the area.
+Eagle numbers are low but are increasing with fall migrations.

 Peregrine falcons can occasionally be seen but are rare sightings.